myConsciousness/json-response/README.md

   // but be aware that an exception will be thrown
   // if a non-existent index number is specified. print(jsonArray.get(index: 0));

+  // If you don't like the structure of several nested lists,
+  // you can use the toFlat method to make the nested structure flat.
+  // This method returns a new flattened JsonArray. print(jsonArray.toFlat());
 }
 ```